 We want everyone to experience all this amazing place has to offer, so we’ve put together these resources to help you plan your trip.
 Our Queenstown i-Site team are here to answer all your questions.
 Email email@example.com or call 0800 668 888.

-Activities & attractions for travellers with disabilities
+Activities & attractions for travellers with access needs

-Queenstown is part of the ‘Total Mobility’ scheme.
-Total Mobility provides discount taxi vouchers to people who live with disability, which entitles users to a discount of 50 percent off the normal taxi fare.
-To find out more about the eligibility criteria and how you can access the Total Mobility scheme, follow this link to NZ Transport Agency or call the Regional Total Mobility Coordinator on +64 3 474 0827.
+Queenstown is part of the Total Mobility scheme, which provides discount taxi vouchers to people who live with a disability, entitling users to a discount of 50% off the normal taxi fare.
+Find out more about the Total Mobility scheme, or call the Regional Total Mobility Coordinator on +64 3 474 0827.

-Mobility Parking in Queenstown
+Mobility parking in Queenstown

 The region has a number of designated parking areas if you hold a Mobility Parking Permit.
 These are available for use by visitors with a Mobility Parking Permit and you can find out their location and time restrictions by viewing the map provided or by contacting Queenstown Lakes District Council on +64 3 441 0499.

-The scheme requires your General Practitioner/Doctor to verify your application.
 For further information or to download a mobility parking permit application form please visit the Mobility Parking website or phone 0800 227 2255 from New Zealand.